LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Results

 Precision-Recall plots for the sequences KITTI 02 and DCC 03 are depicted in~\figref{fig:pr_curve}.
 KITTI 02 contains several repetitive environments and a single revisit to an intersection in the opposite direction.
 DCC 03 contains long traversals of revisits from the reverse direction.
 All these scenarios prove challenging for most methods while the adverse effect on the performance of \textit{LoGG3D-Net} is not as pronounced.

-It is worth noting that the feature dimensions of Locus and ScanContext give these methods an unfair advantage in terms of representation power.
-The ScanContext descriptor is 20$\times$60 which is a total of 1200 floating point numbers and the Locus descriptor is 4096 dimensions.
-Both \textit{LoGG3D-Net} and PointNetVLAD have descriptor sizes of 256 which are compact and scale well to large databases essential for real-time robotics applications.
+The feature dimensions of Locus and ScanContext give these methods an unfair advantage in terms of representation power.
+The ScanContext descriptor is 20$\times$60 (a total of 1200 floating point numbers) and the Locus descriptor is 4096 dimensions.
+Both \textit{LoGG3D-Net} and PointNetVLAD have descriptor sizes of 256 which are compact and scale well to large databases essential for real-time robotic applications.